Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Introduction

-On the experimental side, the search for evidences of the anomalous top quark coupling $\bar{t}tg$ is underway at the LHC \cite{Sirunyan:2019wka, Khachatryan:2016xws, Sirunyan:2019lnl}: the most recent bounds on the top quark CMDM and CEDM were obtained by the CMS collaboration \cite{Sirunyan:2019lnl, Sirunyan:2019eyu}, which managed to improve the previous bounds \cite{Khachatryan:2016xws} by one order of magnitude.
-Thus, one would expect that more tight constraints on $\hat \mu_t$ and $\hat d_t$ could be set in the near future.
-As far as the theoretical predictions are concerned, in the SM the CMDM is induced at the one-loop level or higher orders via electroweak (EW) and QCD contributions, whereas the CEDM can arise up to the three-loop level \cite{Shabalin:1978rs,Czarnecki:1997bu, Khriplovich:1985jr}.
-The SM contributions to $\hat\mu_t$ have been already studied in \cite{Martinez:2007qf,Choudhury:2014lna, Aranda:2018zis}, and more recently a new evaluation was presented to address some ambiguities of previous calculations \cite{Hernandez-Juarez:2020drn,Aranda:2020tox}.
-Since both the top quark CMDM and CEDM could receive a considerable enhancement by new physics contributions, several calculations have been reported in the literature within the framework of extension theories such as two-Higgs doublet models (THDMs) \cite{Gaitan:2015aia}, the four-generation THDM \cite{Hernandez-Juarez:2018uow}, models with a heavy $Z'$ gauge boson \cite{Aranda:2018zis}, little Higgs models \cite{Cao:2008qd, Ding:2008nh}, the minimal supersymmetric standard model (MSSM) \cite{Aboubrahim:2015zpa}, unparticle models \cite{Martinez:2008hm}, vector like multiplet models \cite{Ibrahim:2011im}, etc. In this work we are interested in the contributions to the top quark CMDM and CEDM in the reduced 331 model \cite{Ferreira:2011hm}.
+As far as the theoretical predictions are concerned, in the SM the CMDM is induced at the one-loop level or higher orders via electroweak (EW) and QCD contributions, whereas the CEDM can only arise up to the three-loop level \cite{Shabalin:1978rs,Czarnecki:1997bu,Khriplovich:1985jr}.
+The SM contributions to the on-shell $\hat\mu_t$ have already been studied in \cite{Martinez:2007qf,Choudhury:2014lna,Aranda:2018zis}, and more recently the scenario with an off-shell gluon was studied in \cite{Hernandez-Juarez:2020drn,Aranda:2020tox} to address some ambiguities of previous calculations, particularly about the on-shell CMDM, which is divergent and meaningless in perturbative QCD.
+Since both the top quark CMDM and CEDM could receive a considerable enhancement from new physics contributions, several calculations have been reported in the literature within the framework of extension theories such as two-Higgs doublet models (THDMs) \cite{Gaitan:2015aia}, the four-generation THDM \cite{Hernandez-Juarez:2018uow}, models with a heavy $Z'$ gauge boson \cite{Aranda:2018zis}, little Higgs models \cite{Cao:2008qd, Ding:2008nh}, the minimal supersymmetric standard model (MSSM) \cite{Aboubrahim:2015zpa}, unparticle models \cite{Martinez:2008hm}, vector like multiplet models \cite{Ibrahim:2011im}, etc. In this work we are interested in the contributions to the top quark CMDM and CEDM in the reduced 331 model \cite{Ferreira:2011hm}.